 Inferential.
-Was William Prescott, commander of the militia, right to be worried when the British launched an attack against them?
+Turn and Talk: Was William Prescott, commander of the militia, right to be worried when the British soldiers launched an attack against them?
 Support your answer with evidence from the text.
+Remind students to signal when both partners have contributed to the conversation.
+As students finish their discussion, have them share the evidence from the text their partner identified.